AdobeDocs/experience-manager-document-security.en/help/using/using-aem-document-security-extension.md

 >
 >When using Document Security Extension-supported Office applications, it is recommended that you disable the Windows DEP setting.
 To ensure smooth startup of Office applications on a machine with Document Security Extension and McAfee VirusScan with On-Access Scan enabled, disable the Buffer Overflow Protection option in the McAfee VirusScan Console.
 This adjustment helps prevent potential conflicts.

 If a feature is not available, the command name on the menu and the related toolbar button are unavailable.
-In Document Security Extension for Microsoft&reg; Office, when you hover the mouse pointer over the command or button, a tool tip indicates that the command is made unavailable by Document Security.
+In the Document Security Extension for Microsoft&reg; Office, when you hover the mouse pointer over the command or button, a tool tip indicates that the command is made unavailable by Document Security.

 ### Opening policy-protected files {#opening-policy-protected-files}

 You can open policy-protected files by using the same methods that you use to open any other file.
-If you are not already logged in to Document Security, you are prompted to do so.
+If you were not already logged in to Document Security, you are prompted to do so.
 That is, if you are not connected to the Internet and you can open the file offline.
 If you cancel the login process, access is denied.

-If you do not have permission to open the file, you are informed that access is denied.
+If you did not have permission to open the file, you are informed that access is denied.
 If the file access privileges were revoked, you may also be directed to an updated version of the file if one is available.
 For additional assistance if you cannot open a policy-protected file, contact the file publisher.

 When a protected file is open, text in the title bar that follows the file name states that the file is protected by AEM Document Security.

 When opening a protected document in Document Security Extension for Microsoft&reg; Office from SharePoint Server, ensure the Office program associated with the file type, such as Word, Excel, or PowerPoint, is open.
 If you try to open the file without opening the associated application, the document may not open and an error message indicating that you must install the applicable plug-in is displayed.
 In addition to opening the required application, Adobe recommends that you clear the cache folder.
 Do so before opening a protected document in Document Security Extension for Office from SharePoint Server.
 Also, when you open a protected document from SharePoint Server, all permissions on the document are disabled, regardless of the policy that was applied.

 Depending on the authentication method implemented on Document Security, you may be prompted to choose the authentication method when you open a protected document.
 If Document Security supports more than one authentication method, the authentication options are presented to you.
-For example, if Document Security server provides both username/password and certificate authentication, you can choose the appropriate authentication method.
-If Certificate-based authentication enabled, you are prompted to use the certificate that you have received and installed.
+For example, if a Document Security server provides both username/password and certificate authentication, you can choose the appropriate authentication method.
+If Certificate-based authentication is enabled, you were prompted to use the certificate that you have received and installed.

 The user experience when opening protected files depends on the mutual authentication configuration on the server.
-If only one valid client certificate is installed, then no authentication dialog appears and files opens successfully.
+If only one valid client certificate is installed, then no authentication dialog box appears and the files open successfully.
 However, if multiple client certificates are installed on a machine, then an authentication dialog appears.
 The user has to choose a valid certificate to open the protected file.

 ### Removing policy protection from a file {#removing-policy-protection-from-a-file}

-If you are permitted, you can remove policy protection from files that you have protected.
+If you were permitted, you can remove policy protection from files that you have protected.
 If you do so, the file is no longer protected by Document Security.

 1. In Document Security Extension for Microsoft&reg; Office 2010 and 2013, on the **Document Security** tab, select **Remove**.